aimee-annabelle/TheGym-GitAdvanced/test2.md

 #### Simulating a merge conflict

-- this is a main file
+- this is a new branch file